What is an OSHA Card?

 OSHA cards are obtained by completing either an OSHA 10 or 30 course.
 These courses can be taken through a number of third-party retailers, including the OSHA Outreach Training Program.
 The Outreach Program is a third-party group that works with OSHA Training Institute (OTI) Education Centers.
 OTI Education Centers are authorized by OSHA to deliver health and safety training.

 Here at Hard Hat Training, we offer OSHA 10 equivalent courses for both construction and general industry.
-These courses are completely OSHA-compliant and cover all the same information a course from the Outreach Program would include.
+These courses are completely OSHA Aligned and cover all the same information a course from the Outreach Program would include.

 The courses include ten or thirty hours of course material (depending on if you are taking an OSHA 10 or OSHA 30 course), quizzes, a final exam, and a practical exam.